lampepfl/gears/README.md

  - an `await` method that allows a caller to suspend while waiting for the result of an async source to arrive,
  - a `scheduler` value that refers to execution context on which tasks are scheduled,
- - a `group` value that contains a cancellation group which determines the default linkage of all cancellable objects that are created in an async context context.
+ - a `group` value that contains a cancellation group which determines the default linkage of all cancellable objects that are created in an async context.

 ## Implementing Await